drchrispinnock/gcp-node-example/article.md

 	--reservation-affinity=any
 ```

-Only the first four options *zone*, *machine-type*, *service-account* and *create-disk* need your attention.
-Please tune the options so that they are suitable for your purposes.
-If you are unsure here, you can always add an instance from the web console or click "Equivalent Code" to see the options.
+One can get the relevant command line by provisioning a VM on the Google Cloud Console and instead of creating it, viewing the equivalent code as in the image below.

 ![Setting up the VM in the Console](img/VM.png)

-7. We have written a post installation script *postinstall.sh* to do the rest.
-The script is available for [download from Github](https://github.com/drchrispinnock/gcp-node-example/blob/main/postinstall.sh) (you can find the download link next to the Raw button).
+8\.
+We have written a post installation script *postinstall.sh* to do the rest.
+The script is available for [download from GitHub](https://github.com/drchrispinnock/gcp-node-example/blob/main/postinstall.sh) (you can find the download link next to the Raw button).

- We could have given this script with some modification to the VM creation command above as an option ```--metadata-from-file=```, but it can take a long time to run.
-The GCP system expects a virtual machine to complete provisioning within 10 minutes which means it will be terminated by GCP.
-We will run it by hand.
+The ```gcloud compute instances create``` commands allows you to specify metadata to help provision the machine.
+One of these items can be a script to run after the VM has booted the first time.
+The GCP system expects a virtual machine to have completed provisioning within approximately 10 minutes and if this does not happen successfully,, the script XXX (or VM XXX) will be terminated by GCP.

+The Tezos blockchain currently creates four blocks a minute.
+By contrast, the Bitcoin blockchain create around four blocks an hour.
+At the time of writing, it is possible to start a Bitcoin node from cold and catch-up to the present day in about 2 weeks.
+Although a similar exercise is possible with Tezos, on mainnet it would take significantly longer given the number of blocks.

+Fortunately Octez has the ability to export and import snapshots of the blockchain.
+Our post installation script downloads a recent snapshot of the blockchain and recovers the node from it.
+This can take in excess of 10 minutes particularly when recovering from a mainnet snapshot.
+As a result, we will run the post installation script via SSH.

-First upload it to the Cloud Shell and then copy it to the VM.
+First upload the post installation script to the Cloud Shell and then copy it to the VM.
+If you are running ```gcloud``` on your machine, you can just copy the file to the VM with ```scp```.

 ![Upload a file](img/UploadFile.png)

-We can copy the file to the VM using secure shell and then run it in the same way as follows:
+The ```gcloud``` command provides a convenient wrapper to ```ssh``` and ```scp``` e can copy the file to the VM using secure shell and then run it in the same way as follows:

 ```
 gcloud compute scp --zone=europe-west6-a postinstall.sh my-tezos-node:/tmp